getwax/bls-wallet/docs/local_development.md

 ### Additional troubleshooting tips

 - In general, the bundle or submission issues we've encountered have been us misconfiguring the data in the bundle or not configuring the aggregator properly.
 - Be careful using HH accounts 0 and 1 in your code when running a local aggregator.
 This is because the local aggregator config uses the same key pairs as Hardhat accounts 0 and 1 by default.
-You can get round this by not using accounts 0 and 1 elsewhere, or changing the default accounts that the aggregator uses locally.
+You can get around this by not using accounts 0 and 1 elsewhere, or changing the default accounts that the aggregator uses locally.

 ### Tests

-See each components `README.md` for how to run tests.
+See each component's `README.md` for how to run tests.

 ## Testing/using updates to ./clients